samboy/PassGen/README.md

 should have enough entropy (i.e. be long enough) to be difficult to guess.

+There are various ways for web sites to read the contents of one’s clipboard, such as `navigator.clipboard.read()`.
+Be sure to not have untrusted websites open (or have Javascript disabled on the websites) while a sensitive password is in the clipboard.

 ### Cryptography used

 The underlying C program which provides the cryptography for passwords is